-• Testing Center staff proctor exams for students who need to use assistive technology to access and respond to test content.
-Testing Center staff will also proctor exams for instructors who do not have the ability to conduct proctoring with testing accommodations.
+- Testing Center staff proctor exams for students who need to use assistive technology to access and respond to test content.
+Testing Center staff will also proctor exams for instructors who do not have the ability to conduct proctoring with testing accommodations in place. - Students who do not need assistive technology should attempt working out exam accommodation requests with their instructor.
+If an agreement is not achieved, Testing Center staff will be happy to proctor the exam.